warroyo/tpk8s-flux-samples/README.md

 ## Samples

+Follow the readme in each sample for how to deploy.

 [no packaging](./no-packaging/) - This example does not use any k8s packaging(carve;, helm etc.) it just uses native K8s CRDs and Kustomize for any customizations.